ggcarrots/python-carrots/source/classes.rst

 customize their behavior.
 This is called defining a class.

 You can define your class as easy as you can define a function.
 In fact, a class is basically nothing but a group of functions.
-Let's define a class named ``TicTacToeBoard``:
+Let's define a class named ``TicTacToeBoard``, and give it a method that will print a simplified empty board:

 .. code:: python